Keyboard shortcuts

 Wrangler Environment

-Cloesce uses a class decorated with @WranglerEnv to define the Wrangler Environment for your application, tailoring to the resources you need.
+Cloesce uses a class decorated with @WranglerEnv to define the Wrangler Environment for your application, tailored to the resources you need.

 In src/data/main.ts, a basic Wrangler Environment has been defined.